CyberNabbed/RSS-2-PDF/readme.md

-# RSS to PDF Summarizer
+# RSS to PDF Summarizer (only for testing purposes)

 ## What this script does
 This tool takes a list of RSS feeds and converts them into a single PDF summary.